2deadmen/PawChainNFT-hackathon/README.md

 <h2>License 📝</h2>
-<p>Dog Insta is an open source project and is available under the <a href="https://github.com/your/your-project/blob/master/LICENSE">MIT License</a>.</p>
+<p>PawChainNFT is an open source project and is available under the <a href="https://github.com/your/your-project/blob/master/LICENSE">MIT License</a>.</p>